Kuwait Wedding Traditions

 Kuwaiti vs. Las Vegas Wedding Traditions

-Kuwaiti weddings contrast dramatically with Las Vegas ceremonies in every aspect from duration (multiple days vs. 15 minutes), cost ($115,000+ vs. $100-500), and cultural significance (community celebration vs. individual choice).
-While Kuwait emphasizes family involvement, religious obligations, and social status, Las Vegas weddings prioritize convenience, spontaneity, and minimal bureaucracy.
+Kuwaiti weddings contrast dramatically with Las Vegas ceremonies in every aspect from duration (multiple days vs. 15 minutes), to cultural significance (community celebration vs. individual choice).
+While Kuwait emphasizes family involvement, religious obligations, and social bonds, Las Vegas weddings prioritize convenience, spontaneity, and minimal bureaucracy.

 Key Contrasts: